zf81/AutoML-examples/README.md

 Experiment 2: Regression <br>
 Dataset: Forest Fires <br>
 Dependent Variable: Rain <br>
-Best Performing Model Default_Xgboost with a logloss of 0.0237619.
+Best Performing Model: Default_Xgboost with a logloss of 0.0237619.
 This was better compared to the baseline logloss value of 0.826252 <br>